ciernialab/Alder-ChIPseq-Tutorial/README.md

 ### 6. TSS Heatmap Plots
 Plot Normalized signal over the TSS with computeMatrix, plotHeatmap and plotProfile.
+You first need the coordinates of all the mm10 genes in bed format.
+To get these go to the UCSC genome browser and select mm10.
+Go to the table browser and download a bed file for the gene body.
+Load the bed file into your experiment folder on Alder.<br/>

+Compute a coverage matrix for each bed file genes from your normalized bigwig files and then plot.https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html

+    sbatch Geneplots_deeptools.sh

 ## 12. Peak Calling with HOMER